Angkor Wat, Cambodia

 Dress Code:

-As Angkor Wat is a sacred religious site, visitors are expected to dress modestly.
-This means covering the shoulders and knees, especially when entering the inner sanctuary.
+Since Angkor Wat is a religious sacred ground, tourists are supposed to be modestly dressed.
+This implies the covering of the shoulders and knees, particularly when going into the inner sanctuary.

 Conclusion